Accurate Knowledge Distillation with n-best Reranking: N -best Reranking for Distillation

-Our fourth category is \emph{domain-adapted} models, which consists of models from the previous categories that are adapted to a certain domain.
-In our experiments, we simply equate the corpus provenance as the domain.
-We adopt a tag-based approach and prepend the source sequence with $d \in \left\{\text{europarl}, \text{commoncrawl}, \text{paracrawl}, \cdots \right\}$, like in \cite{johnson-etal-2017-googles,ha-etal-2017-effective}.
-The fifth category is the \emph{language model}.
-Models in this category focus on evaluating the fluency of the hypotheses.
+The fifth category is the \emph{language model}, consisting of the models that focus on evaluating the fluency aspect of the hypotheses.
 In our experiments, we train a causal language model with the GPT-2 architecture \cite{radford2019language} on the target side of our parallel data and the monolingual data.
-The sixth category is the \emph{alignment} models, consisting models that evaluate the fine-grained correspondences between tokens in the hypothesis and the source sequence.
+Meanwhile, the sixth category is the \emph{alignment} models, consisting of the models that evaluate the fine-grained correspondences between tokens in the hypothesis and the source sequence.
 To generate the alignment, we use the IBM model 3 \cite{brown-etal-1993-mathematics} from the \texttt{eflomal} toolkit \cite{Ostling2016efmaral}.
-The seventh category is the \emph{Minimum Bayes-Risk (MBR) loss function}.
-Via the models in this category, our reranker can give preferences to hypotheses that have the higher level of consensus with other hypotheses in the \emph{n}-best list or vice versa, measured by some extrinsic translation metrics.
+The seventh category corresponds to the \emph{Minimum Bayes-Risk (MBR) utility function}.
+Via the models in this category, our reranker is able to give preferences to hypotheses that have the higher level of consensus with other hypotheses in the \emph{n}-best list, as measured by some extrinsic translation metrics.
 These models infuse our reranker with elements of consensus decoding \cite{kumar-byrne-2004-minimum}.

 Our last category consists of various publicly-available pretrained models.
-It includes, but not limited to, the LASER sentence-embedding model \cite{DBLP:journals/corr/abs-1812-10464}, the mBART multilingual translation model \cite{liu2020multilingual}, the M2M-100 \cite{fan2020beyond} and the NLLB \cite{nllb2022}.
-It also includes a single dense model from the WMT21 winning team, namely Facebook AI Research (FAIR) WMT21 \cite{tran-etal-2021-facebook} - currently known as Meta AI Research.
+It includes the LASER sentence-embedding model \cite{DBLP:journals/corr/abs-1812-10464}, the mBART multilingual translation model \cite{liu2020multilingual}, the M2M-100 \cite{fan2020beyond} and the NLLB \cite{nllb2022}.
+It also includes a single dense multilingual model from the WMT21 winning team, namely Facebook AI Research (FAIR) WMT21 \cite{tran-etal-2021-facebook} - currently known as Meta AI Research.
 Additionally, it includes multilingual large language models from BigScience, namely BLOOMZ and mT0 \cite{muennighoff2022crosslingual}.
-These models are trained with significantly more data and not all of them are explicitly trained with translation objectives.
-In terms of size, the models in this category vary from 50 million to 10+ billion parameters, which is significantly larger than the models in other categories.
-The ability to incorporate of these models highlights the advantage of our reranking proposal.
+These models are trained with significantly more data and not all of them are explicitly trained to optimize translation objectives.
+When utilizing these models, we condition them for translation by prepending five translation examples as the prefix (5-shot) like in \cite{moslem-etal-2023-adaptive}.
+The sizes of these models vary from 50 million to 10+ billion parameters, which is larger than the models in other categories.